bonsai-rx/docs/articles/reactive-gateinterval.md

 ### Related Operators

-Use [`SampleInterval`](xref:Bonsai.Reactive.SampleInterval) to extract the latest element from a source sequence that is emitted within the time interval.
+Use [`SampleInterval`](xref:Bonsai.Reactive.SampleInterval) to extract the latest element from a source sequence that is emitted within the specified time interval.

 Use [`Slice`](xref:Bonsai.Reactive.Slice) to extract elements based on element count instead of time.